LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/sometimes-love-is-not-that-profound.md

 Like a meteor shower,

+one will go through an abyss

-one will fall for their encounter,
+and fall to their encounter,

-to look for an instant at a wonder.
+to look for an instant

+at a wonder.

 &nbsp;

-One might become enchanted,
+One might become bewitched and spellbound;

 romantic and full of platitudes,

-as that is the door that opens
+how wouldn't one?

-for every chance of us.
+That sight opens a chance of us.

 &nbsp;

 We are looking for someone

-to read aloud to our glyphs of love.
+to read aloud to

+the glyphs

+of these verses inside of us.

+&nbsp;

+We have been waiting to liberate

+all of these captive love words.